 Finally, data will be gathered among surveyed children’s parents, to cross-validate their children’s perceptions and increase the robustness of findings.
 Parents will be contacted by selected schools and given the questionnaire to be filled if they so wish.
-Contrary to children, only one poll will be conducted with parents.
+Only one poll will be conducted with parents.
 Questions will be asked about parents’ interest in various political topics and the political topics they discuss with their sons and daughters.
 To further test if parents speak about different topics to their sons and daughters, a question will be asked about the number of children of each gender parents have: families with daughters only might speak about different political topics than families with sons only.
 These data will provide cross-validated data to help respond to Hypothesis 1.
 In total, thousands of parents should respond to the survey questionnaire.

 The second and third parts of the analysis will be performed by the researcher himself if no partnership can be established with a citizenship education organization.
 In that case, the survey experimental part will need to be abandoned, although other questions in the students and parents’ questionnaires will be kept.